 People need support for nonretirement savings and debt repayment.
-Such assistance can help to both improve financial security and preserve resources for retirement.
+Such assistance can help improve financial security and preserve resources for retirement.
 Many households have insufficient emergency savings and, as a result, struggle to make ends meet when faced with a financial shock.
-Every year, nearly half of adults over 30 experience an unexpected financial event, typically at a cost of between $3,000 and $4,000.
-While most families expect to cover these costs using their savings, many households do not have enough saved to cover that high a loss.
+Every year, nearly half of adults over age 30 experience an unexpected financial event, typically at a cost of between $3,000 and $4,000.
+While most families expect to cover these costs using their savings, many households don’t have enough saved to cover that high a loss.
 As a result, two in five households expect to take six or more months to recover from a financial shock.
 A Federal Reserve survey found that over 40 percent of Americans did not have $400 in cash to pay for an emergency.
 They would have to borrow the money, sell something, or just not cover the expense at all.

 Older people are more likely than younger people to have some level of savings.
 But they also have fewer working years to rebuild their finances after a financial shock.
 Having a pool of emergency savings in addition to retirement savings could reinforce the financial resilience of people and families of any age.